cxzhangqi/kadlu/Nx2DSSFPE/readme_nx2dssfpe.md

 ### fRunNx2D_Mariana.m

-This is the main program, which sets up the environment and calculates the transmission loss using the Parabolic Equation (PE) solver.
+This is the main program, which sets up the environment and calculates the transmission loss using the Parabolic Equation (PE) solver `propNx2DWAPE`.
 The structure of the program is summarized below.

  1. Load the fields `WD` and `SSP`
  2. Specify some additional environmental parameters such as bottom sound speed, bottom attenuation, and bottom density.
  3. Specify source depth and frequency.
  4. Specify a number of settings for the PE solver.
- 5. Run the PE solver (`propNx2DWAPE`)
+ 5. Run the PE solver.
- 6. Save the results and make some nice plots
+ 6. Save the results and make some nice plots.

 ### subroutines/propNx2DWAPE.m